bovino/kong-template-with-docker/README.md

 Please check out this repo `README` files for usage instructions.

-This project is a fork of the original kongo template project with the addition of Docker setup for Kong itself (with two custom plugins already activated in one service), kong-js-pdk (needed to run the JavaScript plugin sample) and Konga GUI
+This project is a fork of the original kongo template project with the addition of Docker setup for Kong itself (with two custom plugins already activated in one service nad a third one activated only in a route), kong-js-pdk (needed to run the JavaScript plugin samples) and Konga GUI

 To start the containers:
 `docker-compose up or docker-compose up -d`